-It appears as though the metaphor of air—and along with it, breathing—marks an imperative that is at least as powerful in 2021 as in the mid-thirties, when the poem was conceived.
-Then the social catastrophe of the Great Depression rearranged the political map of Europe, and Fascism overruled half of the continent; whether still in the development stage or in the process of becoming ever so mighty, totalitarian dictatorships or authoritarian regimes amidst fragile international treaties foreshadowed a new war that would be more extensive and horrid than ever.
-We have every reason to be pessimistic, as well: since the Great Recession of 2008, the political climate has once again shifted in a xenophobic, populist direction, not just in Hungary, but also in several other countries all over the world.
+It appears as though the metaphor of air—and along with it, breathing—marks an imperative that is at least as powerful in 2021 as in the mid-1930s, when the poem was conceived.
+Then the social catastrophe of the Great Depression rearranged the political map of Europe, and Fascism overruled half of the European continent.
+Whether still in the development stage or in the process of becoming ever so mighty, totalitarian dictatorships or authoritarian regimes amidst fragile international treaties foreshadowed a new war that would be more extensive and horrid than ever.
+We have every reason to be pessimistic, as well: since the Great Recession of 2008, the political climate has once again shifted in a xenophobic, populist direction, not only in Hungary, but also in several countries in the world.
 In fact, it is not only the political climate that has changed: due to human activity, the climate of the Earth is also going through dramatic changes.
-Therefore, in our 21st century reading of the poem, a “breath of air ” refers simultaneously to the galloping climate catastrophe and to the threat posed on civil liberties by populist regimes and global capital alike.
-To the vital substance that is more than a token of our survival: “fresh air” is also a symbol of freedom, it can refer to a site or situation in which it is possible to breathe freely.
+Therefore, in our 21st-century reading of the poem, a “breath of air ” refers simultaneously to the galloping climate catastrophe and to the threat posed on civil liberties by populist regimes and global capital alike.
+To the vital substance that is more than a token of our survival: “fresh air” is also a symbol of freedom—it can refer to a site or situation in which it is possible to breathe freely.